Decathlon/tzatziki/tzatziki-spring/README.md

 This module will also intercept all the calls made by your WebClient and RestTemplate and dynamically remap the URL for the mocked ones.

-This mean that if in your code you have:
+This means that if in your code you have:
 ```java
 restTemplate.getForObject(new URI("http://www.google.com"), String.class);
 //or